 Although he was ostracized by his countrymen for working with Rome, he was nevertheless a man who was honest with his own heart.
-When Jesus said to him “Follow me,” Matthew left everything behind.
-He remained true to the Savior throughout his ministry, and continued to preach in different countries following Christ’s ascension.
+When Jesus said to him “follow me,” Matthew left everything behind.
+He remained true to Jesus throughout His ministry, and continued to preach in different countries following Jesus' ascension.
 There is little consensus regarding how Matthew died, with some believing that he died of natural causes, while other claim that he was martyred — either burned, beheaded, stabbed, or stoned.

 James (Son of Alphaeus)

-Often identified as the same person as James the Less and James the Brother of Jesus, James, Son of Alphaeus is one of the more enigmatic of the 12 Disciples.
-All that we know for sure about him was that he was called to be an apostle, and that he was present with the other Apostles in the upper room in Jerusalem after Christ ascended to heaven.
+Often identified as the same person as James the Less and James the Brother of Jesus, James, Son of Alphaeus is one of the more enigmatic of the 12 disciples.
+All that we know for sure about him was that he was called to be an apostle, and that he was present with the other apostles in the upper room in Jerusalem after Jesus ascended to heaven.